Nursery furniture is the cornerstone for any baby's room.

 This way you don't have to buy new furniture as your newborn grows to toddler and beyond.
 Their room can grow with them.

-In this case, you may want to also have a toy chest to store all those toys that will certainly pile up soon.
+In this case, you may also want to have a toy chest to store all those toys that will certainly pile up soon.

 A child sized table with two to four chairs is also a great addition.
 This gives your little one a place to read, to learn to color, to put together puzzles or perhaps a tea party.